isomerpages/govtech-stp/_traveller-resources/tracetogether-for-travellers.md

 #### B)	TraceTogether Token

-Starting from 1 Jan 2022, Short-Term Visitors can obtain TT tokens with a payment of S$13 per token, from the <a href="https://www.visitsingapore.com/travel-guide-tips/getting-around/tourism-centre/" target="_blank">Singapore Visitor Centre at Orchard Gateway</a> (open from 10am-7pm daily), or any of the TT Token collection booths found at the community centres.
+Short-Term Visitors can obtain TT tokens with a payment of S$13 per token, from the <a href="https://www.visitsingapore.com/travel-guide-tips/getting-around/tourism-centre/" target="_blank">Singapore Visitor Centre at Orchard Gateway</a> (open from 10am-7pm daily), or any of the TT Token collection booths found at the community centres.
 The community centre booths and their operating hours can be found at <A href="https://token.gowhere.gov.sg" target="_blank">https://token.gowhere.gov.sg</a>.

 Payment can be made via PayNow, EZ-link, Nets Flashpay, Mastercard, VISA, JCB, and Union Pay.
 Cash payments are not accepted.